bo-js/Robin2011_RepPackage.jl/README.md

 |sim_wages.jl|simulates wages| 65 seconds |

 #### Instructions to Replicators
-To replicated the results generated using Robin2011_RepPackage.jl, change the paths in estmain.jl and sim_wages.jl to where you placed the replication files on your computer.
+To replicate the results generated using Robin2011_RepPackage.jl, change the paths in estmain.jl and sim_wages.jl to where you placed the replication files on your computer.
+Make sure the paths lead to the data files procured from the original replication package available at the Econometrics Society's website (see above).
 Then run estmain.jl, which generates the estimated model parameters, followed by plots.jl, which runs sim_wages.jl and generates plots from the simulated data.
-The content of all functions used in the abovementioned script can be found in the documentation section of our GitHub page.
+The content of all functions used in the abovementioned script can be found in the documentation section of our GitHub page [here](https://bo-js.github.io/Robin2011_RepPackage.jl/dev/).

 #### Outputs